imattau/bookstr/README.md

    ```bash
    npx vite
    ```
  The entry point is `src/main.tsx`.
 3. Build the PWA for production.
 With Vite the build command is:
    ```bash
    npx vite build
    ```
    The generated files in `dist/` can be served with any static server.
+4. If no NIP‑07 wallet is detected, you can still log in by pasting your private key into the login screen to sign events manually.

 This repository does not yet include a fully configured build system; it is just the beginning of an implementation, so feel free to use any bundler you